FAQ

 – High Output Compact Fluorescent: A number of high output Compact Fluorescent (or CFL) bulbs have reached the market that provide the equivalent output of 400-600W halogen bulbs.
 Available in both Edison (E26) and Mogul (E39) sockets, these bulbs are 5000-6000 kelvin output.
 When shopping for these bulbs, be aware that a number of these bulbs come in 277 volt, while the US version of the Triolet is rated for 120V operation.

 – LED Bulbs: Because the Triolet can be converted to E39 or E26 (commonly known as Mogul or Edison screw base), the are compatible with a growing selection of LED bulbs.
 We have successfully used man CREE and Zuma brand LED bulbs that offer output in the 100-300W equivalent range.
-One key consideration is selecting a bulb that is A-Line shaped or frosted dome, meaning that the bulb produces omnidirectional light to best fill a lightbank.
-Common reflector-style or PAR-style LED bulbs do not produce the ideal quality of light for use with a lightbank.
+One key consideration is selecting a bulb that is A-Line shaped or frosted dome, meaning that the bulb produces omnidirectional light to best fill a Lightbank.
+Common reflector-style or PAR-style LED bulbs do not produce the ideal quality of light for use with a Lightbank.

 – Color Conversion Gel: The most common tool in lighting kits, Color Temperature Blue or CTB gel provides the simplest option of converting tungsten light to daylight.
 Chimera Lightbanks feature a deep front recess, that allows users to install our range of custom-cut color-correction front screens, or use clothespins / binder clips to clip on a cut of gel.